skmirajulislam/JourneyCusine/README.md

 For any query regarding this project, for industrial / private use and contribution connect through email given below. thanks for your time and consideration. skmirajulislam181@gmail.com

+# Production Server Down issue
+Dear User,

+I hope this message finds you well.

+We have received the query regarding the functionality of our website.
+After a thorough review, we have identified that the backend server is currently down, which may be affecting certain functionalities.
+Our technical team is actively working to resolve this issue as quickly as possible.

+We apologize for any inconvenience this may cause and appreciate your patience.
+All other aspects of the website are functioning correctly.

+Additionally, the code provided in our GitHub repository is fully updated and can be deployed if you wish to handle the deployment yourself.
+Please note that our backend cloud service subscription has expired, which is causing a delay in the deployment process.

+If you have any further questions or need additional assistance, please do not hesitate to contact us.

+Thank you for your understanding.

+Best regards,

+JourneyCusine